 I have been interested in my family history for many years now.
 On these pages I will publish the results of my research.

 We have been a family of nomads over the past hundred and fifty years, with some branches of the family spending just one generation in a country, then moving on.
 Family members have lived – and some had children – in Northern Ireland, Scotland, England, Germany, South Africa, Canada, Belgium, Spain, Puerto Rico, New Zealand, Australia, and the United States!
 Oh, don’t forget the 6 months I spent in Saudi Arabia!

 My grandfather, Frederick Collins, was born in a small country town called Kineton in Warwickshire, England.
 His Collins ancestors moved there from Blockley, Worcestershire in the 1820s – but his mother’s people, the Worralls, were there in the late 1500s and their name appears in the early pages of the first baptismal register for St. Peter’s Church.
-They seem to have been farm labourers and were probably bound to the local manor house – which tells me they were likely Saxons – no Norman nobility in MY family (*2*)!
+They seem to have been farm labourers and later on, glaziers, and were probably bound to the local manor house – which tells me they were likely Saxons – no Norman nobility in MY family (*2*)!

 When going backwards in time gets frustrating, I have started coming forward and finding descendants like my cousin, Michael Collins.
-We found each other because we were looking for the same ancestor – William Collins (born about 1765) – and posting questions to the same village websites.
+We found each other because we were looking for the same ancestor – William Collins (born about 1765 in Wiltshire, England) – and posting questions to the same village websites.
 William Collins had three sons – Michael is descended from one son, me from another – that makes us very distant cousins – but we are friends on Facebook!
 I have since found other cousins in England, Scotland, Denmark, and Australia.